sikanhe/stripe-elixir/README.md

 # Stripe

 Stripe API client for Elixir.
-This lib closely follows the official Ruby Client API.
 - Everything except for Relay features are complete and tested.
+- Currently working on client connection retry logic/network error handling.
 - Looking for more contributors/maintainers for this project, currently need help with documentation.

 ## Installation